The world can very neatly be divided into two categories- people who love dogs, and the (smaller fraction of) people who don’t.

 Spay or Neuter $175

-Some of these things can be remedied at home. , for example.
+Some of these things can be remedied at home. , for example – clean your dogs teeth with a dog toothbrush and dog toothpaste.
+You can also feed your dog dental chews to help with cleaning the teeth.
 Maintaining good dental hygiene for your dog at home can help stave off large vet bills and a lot of discomfort for your dog.
 The same applies to parasite prevention (eg. getting rid of fleas) and weight management, all of which make sure you avoid a lot of expenditure later on.

 Comprehensive medical treatment for pets does not come cheap.
 The annual cost of a pet is influenced more by it than by any other factor.
 At the same time, it is an absolute necessity to make sure our dogs are fully cared for.